dmbarbour/glas/docs/GlasApps.md

 * Users can broadly assume that ephemeral references are connected and authorized for duration of the transaction, whereas persistent references (such as URLs) require an explicit connection step, returning an ephemeral reference.
 This simplifies reasoning about connectivity and security, and provides a clear boundary for redirection or revocation.
 * APIs can be designed to encourage or force applications to continuously discover available resources instead of one-off discovery.
 For example, return a list of ephemeral references instead of a list of URLs.
 Continuous discovery and integration of resources simplifies orthorgonal persistence, partitioning tolerance, and adaptivity of open systems.

-The cost of repeatedly reconstructing the same ephemeral reference can be mitigated by incremental computing, i.e. keep this step in the stable prefix of a repeating transaction.
-The under-the-hood representation of ephemeral references should be compatible with incremental computing.
-One viable representation is indices into a transaction-specific table.
+To support incremental computing, the actual representation of ephemeral references might involve indices into a transaction-specific table.

-Anyhow, this is mostly an API design concern, albeit with a light touch of type system support.
-But it is related to many features I envision for glas systems.

 ## Dynamic Objects

-Even without first-class objects, it is possible to model dynamic collections of objects in terms of indexed state.
-However, it is awkward to implement this indexing manually, especially in context of private state.
-To mitigate this, we could provide language support for indexed state, e.g. logically rewrite a namespace to an array type.
+Binding application state to an external key-value database is inconvenient for highly dynamic applications, but there are solutions involving indexed state and allocation of keys.
+The main issue is that this can be awkward to implement manually.
+Language support might be required, e.g. to rewrite an application namespace to support multiple instances.

-With just a little more language support, we could abstract dispatch and where an object is represented within the namespace, allow for reference types based on common interfaces.
-This allows something similar to first-class objects, but this pattern requires *ephemeral references* to avoid interfering with my glas system design goals.
+With a little more language support, we could further abstract dispatch and where an object is represented within a namespace.
+This would give us something very close to first-class objects, and should involve *ephemeral references*.

 ## Concurrency within Transactions?
 Defer.